-Richard Knox of NPR stated in Avoid The Bonk: Running A Marathon Scientifically that during 2010 there would be approximately 200,00 Americans that would run marathons, 4 out of 10 of those runners would ‘bonk’.
+Richard Knox of NPR stated in Avoid The Bonk: Running A Marathon Scientifically there would be approximately 200,000 Americans in 2010 would run a marathon.

 We know what that is.

+Why do we hit the so-called “wall” in these longer races?
 According to Dr. Ben Rappaport runners are running out of carbohydrates in the liver and leg muscles.

 There are far too many runners selling themselves short because they have a bad race without understanding the why's of what happened.

 We run long on the weekends to burn fat and increase endurance.

 The problem is when you are at race pace your body is relying more on carbohydrates.